seregatipich/algorithms/README.md

   Gosha has implemented a data structure Dec, whose maximum size is defined by a given number.
 Methods push_back(x), push_front(x), pop_back(), pop_front() worked correctly.
 But if there were a lot of items in the deck, the program took very long.
 The thing is, not all operations were performed in O(1).
 Help Gosha!
 Write an efficient implementation.

 Note: When implementing, use a ring buffer.
+#### Input format
+  The first line contains the number of commands n - an integer not exceeding 100000.
+The second line contains a number m - the maximum size of the deck.
+It does not exceed 50,000.
+The next n lines contain one of the commands:

+push_back(value) - add an element to the end of the deck.
+If the deck already contains the maximum number of items, print "error". push_front(value) - add an item to the beginning of the deck.
+If maximal number of items is already in the deck, print "error". pop_front() - print first element of the deck and remove it.
+If the deck was empty print "error". pop_back() - output the last element of the deck and remove it.
+If the deck has been emptied, output "error".
+Value - integer modulo not greater than 1000.
+#### Output format
+  Output the result of each command on a separate line.
+For successful push_back(x) and push_front(x) queries nothing needs to be output.
 </details>

 ------